vitalets/playwright-bdd/README.md

      <img width="70%" src="https://github.com/vitalets/playwright-bdd/assets/1473072/65bf827f-918e-43e0-9eb7-eaba7950b7c1"/>
    </details>

-5. (Optional) Check out `.features-gen` directory to see how generated tests look like ;)
+5. (Optional) Check out `.features-gen` directory to see what generated tests look like ;)

 ## Configuration
 Configuration is passed to `defineBddConfig()` inside Playwright config file.
-Most options are from CucumberJS and there are a few special.
+Most options are from CucumberJS and there are a few special ones.

-Typical Cucumber options:
+Typical CucumberJS options:

 | Name             | Type       | Description
 |------------------|------------|------------------------